thanhtrango/portfolio/README.md

 - Post Graduate Study Certificate, Applied Economics and Public Policy, Fulbirght Economics Teaching Program, Vietnam (2007-2008)
 - B.A., International Business, Faculty of Economics, Vietnam National University (2001-2005)

+# Scholarships
+- Australian Awards covering stipend and tuition fees for English preparation and Master course at the University of Sydney (2010 - 2012)
+- Fulbright Economics Teaching Program, providing stipend and tuition fees for Postgraduate Certificate (2007 - 2008).